 With α, I can also employ the Tauc method, which is plotting Eαn as a function energy E where n is either 0.5 or 2.
 The bandgap is determined by observing a linear relationship between E and Eαn which is signified by a large change in α.
-The bandgap is then extrapolated by following the linear slope to the E axis, as illustrated in figure 9.
+The bandgap is then extrapolated by following the linear slope to the E axis, as illustrated in figure 9, where the indirect bg is … and the direct gap is …